Fishest/school/notes/sailboat.rst

   the cabin.

   The gas tanks should be monitored as the fuel level bob is not too accurate (it shows empty with a gallon or so left).
-Continuing, do not top off the tanks as it is very hard to get the mixture correct.
+Continuing, do not just top off the tanks as it is hard to get the mixture correct.
+Rather, try to fill in gallon increments.

 ================================================================================
 Electrical System